camunda/c8-sm-checks/README.md

   -n NAMESPACE                    Specify the namespace to use (required) -e EXCLUDE_COMPONENTS           Comma-separated list of Components to exclude from the check (reference of the component is the root key used in the chart)
   -p                              Comma-separated list of Components to check IRSA for PostgreSQL (overrides default list: identityKeycloak,identity,webModeler)
-  -l                              Comma-separated list of Components to check IRSA for OpenSearch (overrides default list: zeebe,operate,tasklist,optimize)
+  -l                              Comma-separated list of Components to check IRSA for OpenSearch (overrides default list: orchestration,optimize)
   -s                              Disable pod spawn for IRSA and connectivity verification.
                                   By default, the script spawns jobs in the specified namespace to perform IRSA checks and network connectivity tests.
 These jobs use the amazonlinux:latest